contentstack/angular-contentstack-service/README.md

     npm install -g @angular/cli

-Next, you need to create an Angular service example (named `contentstack-service-example`) and build and serve it.
+Next, you need to create an Angular service example (named contentstack-service-example), and build and serve it.
 To do this, use the following command lines:

     ng new contentstack-service-example
     cd contentstack-service-example